Fast moving wildfire in Sonoma County forces evacuations east of Geyserville

-GEYSERVILLE, Calif.
-(KGO) -- Crews are battling a wildfire burning near Geyserville in Sonoma County.

-According to the Sonoma County twitter page, evacuations have been issued for east of Geyserville from Geysers Road to Highway 128, Pine Flat Road, and Red Winery Road.
+According to the Sonoma County twitter page, evacuations have been issued for east of Geyserville for the areas of Geysers Road to Highway 128, Alexander Mountain Road, Cloverdale Geysers Road, Pine Flat Road, and Red Winery Road.
 An evacuations warning has been issued for northern Healdsburg and Geyserville.

 CalFire says the area does not have a lot of homes in the area.

-CalFire confirms that 300 acres have already burned.
-So far it is zero percent contained.
+CalFire sys the fire has burned 400 acres so far and is zero percent contained.

+Two evacuation centers have been set up at Windsor High School and Healdsburg Community Center..

 Both Lake and Sonoma counties were affected by the PG&E power shutoffs which were done due to fire danger.